wp-plugins/robo-gallery/readme.txt

 = How to customize border of the gallery thumbnails? =

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders

-= How to enable lazy load in gallery options? =

-In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

 = Do you have some limit for images size in gallery? =